Kudze/altmp-js-network-streamer/README.md

 );
 ```

-Spawn and despawn entity from client-size, when player is close to the entity:
+Spawn and despawn entity from client-side, when player is close to the entity:

 ```
 import {